-Drug addiction is the compulsive behavior of seeking out and using drugs in order to maintain normal functionality.
+Defining drug addiction is not a simple matter.
+Drug addiction is the compulsive behavior of seeking out and using drugs to maintain normal functionality.
 Drug addicts that fail to administer the daily amount of the drug needed to function properly will suffer from withdrawal symptoms, which can vary depending on the drug of choice.

-Addiction can be defined in a number of ways, so it may depend on the text from which it is derived.
+Addiction can be defined in some ways, so it may depend on the text from which it is derived.

 Theories for the Cause of Drug Addiction

 One of the first theories of drug addiction was proposed by both biological researchers and psychoanalysts.
-The Self-Medication hypothesis stated that individuals that suffered from drug addiction abused drugs in order to escape from some intolerable and unique state of mind.
+The Self-Medication Hypothesis stated that individuals that suffered from drug addiction abused drugs to escape from some intolerable and unique state of mind.
 Sigmund Freud, a famous psychoanalyst, was one of the first scientists to espouse this theory while studying the antidepressant properties of cocaine.

-Another theory lends to the fact that social development plays a major role in drug addiction.
-The theory predicts that because some people are slower to reach certain developmental milestones throughout their lives, they are more prone to negative consequences, such as drug and/or alcohol dependence.
+Another theory lends to the fact that social development plays a significant role in drug addiction.
+The theory predicts that because some people are slower to reach certain developmental milestones throughout their lives, they are more prone to negative consequences, such as drug and alcohol dependence.

 Science of Drug Addiction